 - Contact the Office of International Medical Student Education.
-In case of an emergency (including robbery, illness, lost documents), contact the Directors (IMSEdirectors@med.cornell.edu) and Maritza Montalvo via email (mmontalv@med.cornell.edu) or cell phone: 914-563-2303. - Know the number and location of the U.S. Embassy and consider checking in with the embassy or consulate upon arrival to the host country.
+In case of an emergency (including robbery, illness, lost documents), contact the Directors (IMSEdirectors@med.cornell.edu) and Program Specialist via email or cell phone - Know the number and location of the U.S. Embassy and consider checking in with the embassy or consulate upon arrival to the host country.